-- Don’t go more than two shades deeper than your natural hair color or the results will look harsh and artificial.
-For example – if you are naturally a light blonde dying your hair jet black will look very harsh and unreal on you.
+- Don't go more than two to three shades deeper or lighter than your natural hair color or the results will look harsh and artificial.
+For example - if you are naturally a light blonde dying your hair jet black will look very harsh and unreal on you.

 Best Hair Colors for Winters